xingnanxia/Netfilter_Kernel_Module/README.md

-In order to test this kernel module, please `download the Demo folder` and enter the following into the command line:
+In order to test this kernel module, please `download the Demo folder`, cd to the Demo folder and enter the following into the command line:

 ####Building the Module: </br>
 make